shahradshj/wizarding-wireless-network/README.md

     "type": "episode"
 }
 ```

 - `GET /infos/{id}`: Retrieves the video information for a specific video obtained from OMDb.

 - `GET /posters/{id}`: Retrieves the poster file for a specific video.
 ![poster for Harry Potter and the Deathly Hallows Part 1](./readme-images/HP-7-1.jpg)

 - `GET /genres`: Retrieves a list of all genres.

 - `GET /genres/{genre}`: Retrieves video IDs by genre.

 - `GET /collections`: Retrieves a JSON of all collections, with list of video ids in each collection.

 - `GET /users/{userName}`: Retrieves the user ID for given userName.

 - `POST /users/{userName}`: Adds a new user.

 - `GET /users/{userId}/{videoId}`: Retrieves the watch history of a user for a video.

 - `PUT /users/{userId}/{videoId}/{timestamps}`: Adds a new entry to the watch history of a user for a video video.

 - `GET /favorites/{userId}`: Retrieves the favorited video ids for a specific user.

 - `POST /favorites/{userId}/{videoId}`: Adds a video id to the favorites for the user.

 - `DELETE /favorites/{userId}/{videoId}`: Removes a video from the favorites for the user.

 - `GET /suggestions/{userId}`: Retrieves video suggestions for a specific user.

 ### 2. Frontend
+Frontend

 ### 3. movie-databse
-ahdjsdjk
+movie-databse

 ### 4. video-organizer
-ahdjsdjk
+video-organizer